 If you believe you’ve been defrauded:

-• Consider opening a new account and closing the compromised one to prevent future counterfeit checks
+- Consider closing the compromised account and opening a new one to prevent future counterfeit checks from posting.

 Protecting the Vulnerable

-Fraud doesn’t just affect individuals—it impacts entire communities.
+Fraud affects individuals and entire communities.
 Be especially vigilant in protecting vulnerable family and community members.
-Today’s fraudsters use sophisticated tools including printers, call spoofing technology, and even AI-assisted voice recreation to manipulate potential victims into becoming unwitting accomplices.
+Today’s fraudsters use sophisticated tools, such as high-end printers, call spoofing technology, and even AI-assisted voice recreation, to manipulate potential victims into becoming unwitting accomplices.

 Your Security Partner